 In a Technology Online webinar, Project Director, Tara Fagan, talks about using Te Papa museum's taonga with primary and secondary school ākonga to develop understandings of digital technologies:

-The Raranga Matihiko programme is now taking bookings for term 1, 2019 for year 1–10 students in decile 1–3 schools and all kura in Waitangi, Auckland, Hawke’s Bay, and Wellington regions.
-We currently have limited places in Waitangi during term 3 and 4 this year.
+The Raranga Matihiko programme is full for 2018.
+We are now taking bookings for term 1, 2019 for year 1–10 students in decile 1–3 schools and all kura in Waitangi, Auckland, Hawke’s Bay, and Wellington regions.

 Students will have an opportunity to explore a range of digital technologies through project-based learning and their teachers will strengthen their understandings about the new digital technologies and hangarau matihiko curricula content.

 To book or inquire about this programme, please contact email@example.com

 For more information: Raranga Matihiko | Weaving Digital Futures

 Kia Takatū ā-Matihiko | Digital Readiness is a three-year national programme that includes services to support educators in both English and Māori medium schools and kura.

 It is a uniquely Aotearoa programme based on the traditional story of how Māui discovered the source of fire from his grandmother Mahuika.